-ECE 3113 Research in Child Growth, Development, and Learning
+ECE 3113 Research in Child Growth.
+Development, and Learning 3 Hours

-This advanced course in child growth, development, and learning builds upon the foundational material covered in the basic course in child growth, development, and learning.
-An integration of major theories of child development is provided by focusing on contemporary research in all aspects of development, including bio-ecological, social-affective, cognitive-learning, language-culture, and methodological aspects of research in early childhood development and education.
+This advanced course in child growth. development, and learning builds upon the foundational material covered in the basic course in child growth, development, and learning.
+An integration of major theories of child development is provided by focusing on contemporary research in all aspects of development, including bio-ecological, socialaffective, cognitive-learning, languageculture, and methodological aspects of research in early childhood development and education.
 This course focuses on preparing early childhood professionals to use empirically-based research to inform their teaching of young children.
 This advanced course builds upon indicators of competence established at the lower division (AA) level.
 For each course objective (Core competency) students will demonstrate the indicators established for the bachelor's level.
-PRE: ED 213G (Fa)
+PRE: ED 213G (FA)

-ECE 3132 Family and Community Collaboration II
+ECE 3132 Family and Community Collaboration II 2 Hours

 This advanced course prepares prospective teachers for working effectively as partners with family and community members to facilitate the development and learning of children birth through age 8, including children with special needs.
 It focuses on diverse family types that include various family structures, lifestyles, and linguistic, cultural and ethnic groups.
 The complexity and dynamics of families as systems will be included, and community resources to support families will be identified.
-PRE: ED123 (Fa)
+Prerequisites: Competition of lower level Early Childhood courses related to this topic.
+Contact your advisor for more information.